richkingsford/workflowDiagrams/README.md

 Each step includes success/failure paths with appropriate retry mechanisms and error handling.

+### 2. Product Management Process Workflow
+This workflow demonstrates a software development process from request to sprint:

+1. **Request Made** - Starting point
+2. **Request to Product Manager?** - Decision point for routing
+3. **Create Epic** or **Redirect to Product Manager** - Based on decision
+4. **Epic clear and viable?** - Validation decision with refinement loop
+5. **Product Managers Refine and Prioritize Epics** - Backlog management
+6. **Engineering Creates Linked User Stories** - Development preparation
+7. **User Stories Go into Upcoming Sprints** - Sprint planning
+8. **Sprint Ready** - End state

 ## Extending

 To create additional workflows:

-1. Create a new JSON file following the format
+1. Create a new JSON file following either format
-2. Modify `workflow_generator.py` to point to your JSON file
+2. Add the file to `enhanced_workflow_generator.py` in the `json_files` list
-3. Run the generator to create new diagrams
+3. Run the enhanced generator to create new diagrams

 The system supports:
 - Linear workflows
-- Decision branches
+- Decision branches with Yes/No conditions
 - Loop-back mechanisms
 - Error handling paths
+- Multiple workflow types (start, process, decision, end)
 - Custom styling and colors